 There are many ways to treat sleep apnea, which obstructs your airway while you sleep.
-Our board-certified dentist, Dr. Stuart Ross helps many patients each year with their sleep apnea treatment, and he starts with oral appliance therapy for qualifying candidates.
+Our dentist, Dr. Stuart Ross helps many patients each year with their sleep apnea treatment, and he starts with oral appliance therapy for qualifying candidates.
 After a complete consultation and examination of your mouth, we can produce a digital impression of your mouth, and then Dr. Ross can make a customize mouth guard to help treat sleep apnea and snoring.
 This mouth guard, or night guard, is to be worn only at night while you attempt to get a good night's sleep.
 For many of our sleep apnea patients a good night's sleep is hard to come by, and we want to make this a thing of the past.
 The appliance will keep the jaw in the right position throughout the night to prevent obstruction of the airway, and allow the appropriate amount of oxygen into your body.

 Oral appliances can help

 With the proper oral appliance for sleep apnea, our patients can prevent many larger problems, including: